Strategies for Kickstarter Projects

 Often the massive outpouring of content for your online campaign comes much later in the project than the "opening up for feedback" phase.
 If you haven't presented your idea to an actual audience yet, I highly suggest to start there, because those conversations will end up showing your how to position your sale.

-2. Evangelists only come from your existing audience
+2. Evangelists usually come from your existing audience

 “I didn’t know how to draw people without having to pay for ads.” -Christy